 About Montana NASA EPSCoR

-The EPSCoR program is directed at those jurisdictions that have not in the past participated equably in competitive aerospace and aerospace-related research activities.
-Twenty-eight states and the Commonwealth of Puerto Rico currently participate.
+The NASA EPSCoR program is directed at those jurisdictions that have a small percentage of the NASA funding for competitive aerospace and aerospace-related research activities.
+Currently, 25 states, the Commonwealth of Puerto Rico, Guam, and the US Virgin Islands are eligible for NASA EPSCoR funding.
 Seven federal agencies conduct EPSCoR programs, including NASA.
 Montana NASA EPSCoR is part of the national NASA Established Program to Stimulate Competitive Research (EPSCoR) designed to establish partnerships with government, higher education and industry to effect lasting improvements in Montana's research infrastructure, R&D capacity and hence, its national R&D competitiveness.
 In addition to the research and technology development, awards enable faculty development and higher education student support.

 The goal of EPSCoR is to provide seed funding that will enable jurisdictions to develop an academic research enterprise directed toward long-term, self-sustaining, nationally-competitive capabilities in aerospace and aerospace-related research.